ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/testing_code.md

 Where possible, tests should be deterministic.
 As such, the only reason for a test to fail should be that the code being tested is incorrect.
-Where your code relies on randomness tests should reuse the same random seed each time they are run.
+Where your code relies on randomness tests should reuse the same random seed each time.

 Where this is not possible/logical for the scenario that you are testing, you may want to run the test case multiple times and make an assertion about the distribution of the outcomes instead.